EXPLAINER | How Nigerian Governments, Businesses Can Navigate Climate Finance Puzzle

 However, Ugwuoke admits readiness remains low: “The baseline data is absolutely low.
 Our target is that if states faithfully implement recommendations, we’ll see a 30–50 percent increase in readiness by year-end.
 But as of now, it’s still a lot of work.”

-Despite these gaps, he emphasizes the significance of the climate financing opportunities available for subnationals like Jigawa State, namely, concessional loans for both flood control and desertification management.
+Despite these gaps, he emphasizes the significance of the climate financing opportunities available for subnationals like Jigawa State to include, namely, concessional loans for both flood control and desertification management.

 “If you are building things like solar panels, if you are recycling, if you are generating electricity and all of those things, it all has to be eco-friendly.
 Because the target is what?
 The environment.
 Imagine investing in a solar farm that empowers a community without a single emission.
-That community’s economy changes completely,” The PACE chief said.
+That community’s economy changes completely,” the PACE lead said.

 On the private sector dimension, Ugwuoke noted: “The private sector fund is higher because that’s where the business is—the business of manufacturing, solar panels, hydroelectricity.
 There are investors who have their money ready, and the portfolio is large.”